hrishikesh-bk/Probabilistic-Hoare-Logic/README.md

 # Probabilistic-Hoare-Logic

-A formalization of logic TPHL from research paper 'A Complete Truth-functional Probabilistic Hoare Logic' submitted to POPL26, along with proofs of example propbabilistic programs as discussed in the paper.
+A formalization of logic TPHL from research paper 'A Complete Truth-functional Probabilistic Hoare Logic', along with proofs of example propbabilistic programs as discussed in the paper.

 The formalization is implemented in Rocq Theorem prover.
 The code was tested on Rocq-version 8.19.2.